ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/iot-sdk/_index.md

 ---
-title: Build and run the Arm Machine Learning Evaluation Kit examples
+title: Build and run Arm Total Solutions for IoT

 minutes_to_complete: 30

-who_is_this_for: This is an introductory topic for embedded software developers interested in learning about machine learning.
+who_is_this_for: This is an introductory topic for embedded software developers interested in using the reference IoT software examples on Arm Corstone-300 FVP.

 learning_objectives:
-    - Build examples from Machine Learning Evaluation Kit (MLEK)
+    - Build examples from Open-IoT-SDK
-    - Run the examples on Corstone-300 FVP or Virtual Hardware
+    - Run the examples on Corstone-300

 prerequisites:
     - Some familiarity with embedded programming is assumed